ElijahWandimi/ElijahWandimi/README.md

 A data analyst with a strong work ethic and strong foundation in data analysis techniques and tools, combined with a passion for extracting insights from complex data sets.
 With experience in statistical analysis, data visualisation, Python and SQL, I have the ability to collect, clean and transform data into meaningful business insights.
-Software engineer who loves building backend systems, mostly data, and AI-based systems.
+Software engineer who loves building high performant, scalable and highly available concurrent backend systems, and AI-based systems.

 ---
 #### Experience